kxdang/kiendang.me/content/blog/080-react-experience/index.md

 slug: react-experience
 title: ✍My experience with React
 description: I realized the potential of using a framework versus using vanilla JavaScript to build web applications.
 Also, what is React and its purpose?
-tags: ["react", "javascript", "webdev"]
+tags: [ "webdev","react", "javascript"  ]
 ---

 I finally completed The Modern React Bootcamp from Colt Steele’s course!
-I wrote a ton of notes and actively applied my new skills throughout my projects including making tweaks to my blog and having a long list of React projects found on my [portfolio](www.kien.dev).
+I wrote a ton of notes and actively applied my new skills throughout my projects including making tweaks to my blog and having a long list of React projects found on my <a href="www.kien.dev" target="_blank">portfolio</a>.

 Last year, I wanted to build a blog to document my journey and stumbled upon Gatsby which used React.
 Building my blog using Gatsby gave me a project that I wanted to work on and eventually became a little more comfortable with React.